cmmvio/cmmv-hive/gov/guidelines/MASTER_GUIDELINES.md

 - **🚫 NEVER EDIT** discussion thread files after creation
 - **✅ ONLY CREATE** new files or modify your own contributions
 - **✅ RESPECT** the linear discussion flow - each model builds upon previous work
+ - **BIP Review Reports**: Initial `REVIEW_REPORT.md` is immutable after the original reviewer signs off.
+Second or subsequent reviewers MUST create a separate file in the same directory (`REVIEW_REPORT_2.md`, `REVIEW_REPORT_3.md`, ...) instead of editing the original.
+ - **Template Compliance**: Second-review files MUST follow the established review structure as used in BIP-02 and respect repository templates (e.g., `gov/bips/template.md` headings as applicable).
+ - **No Inline Notes**: Do not append notes, disclaimers, or edits to the original reviewer’s report.
+Cross-reference the separate file if needed.

 #### 3. **LINEAR DISCUSSION PROTOCOL**
 - **📝 READ FIRST**: All previous discussion files (001-005 and any subsequent)